The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 where

-In analogy to the tree-level case, for a fixed $\mathbf{q}$, the rapid oscillations of the phases in the large-mass regime suppress the time integrals, except within a narrow region around the diagonal $\eta_1 = \eta_2$.
+In analogy to the tree-level case, for a fixed $\mathbf{q}$, the rapid oscillations of the phases in the large-mass regime suppress the time integrals, except within a small strip around the diagonal $\eta_1 = \eta_2$.
 Consequently, the squares of the propagators effectively behave like distributions that are proportional to $\delta(\eta_1 - \eta_2)$.

-The coefficients of these Dirac delta distributions can be derived similarly to Eq.\,\eqref{loopdelta}, resulting in:
+The functions appearing in front of these Dirac delta distributions can be derived similarly to Eq.\,\eqref{loopdelta}, resulting in:

 where in the last line we have introduced the time-dependent energy variables

 We emphasize that the effectiveness of replacing $G_{\pm\pm}^2$ with a Dirac delta function remains unchanged as we vary the loop momentum.
 In fact, for ultraviolet modes, where $|\bm{q}|\to \infty$, this approximation improves further due to the phase factor in Eq.\,\eqref{fastoscil}, which grow with $|\bm{q}|$.